 I know so many artists who hate lists.

-A list will be the only tool you will have that will prevent you from forgetting an important task.
+A list will be the only tool you will have to prevent you from forgetting an important task.

 I always start planning a month or two in advance.

-At the end of each day take note of what you accomplished and what needs to get accomplished.
+At the end of each day, take note of what you accomplished and what needs to get completed.

-Review you notes every morning while you are having your coffee.
+Review your notes every morning while you have your coffee.

 Do not waste your time trying to think of what you should be doing.
 This is a recipe for disaster.

-It might take some time to get use to writing notes, but in time it will be something you can not live without.
+It might take some time to get used to writing notes, but it will be something you can not live without in time.

 Most artists work for themselves.
 They do not have people working for them.

 If you are doing all of the work, you already know that some jobs are easier than others.